SarahBump/LADYMAFIA/_posts/2015-11-15-HedyLamar.markdown

 theme: hedyLamarr
 teaser: frequency-hopping, submarine signals, and the most beautiful woman in the world.
 quote:
+credit: Antenna by Creative Stall from the Noun Project

 ---

 **What she's known for:**